rogermutt/task-Organizer/README.md

 # Project Title
-A ver simple drag and drop task organizer built with Vanilla Javascript.
+A very simple drag and drop task organizer built with Vanilla Javascript.
+Its contents are stored client-side using the Indexed Data-base.
->> Any feedback more than welcome :-)
+Any feedback more than welcome :-)

 ### Improvements
 A couple of known bugs to be addressed referring to the Drag and Drop API.